World leaders rush in to shore up panic-hit global financial system

 J.P.
 Morgan economists forecast the U.S. economy to shrink 14% in the next quarter, and the Chinese economy to drop more than 40% in the current one, one of the most dire calls yet on the potential scale of the fallout.

-U.S. President Donald Trump on Wednesday ratcheted up his rhetoric against China over the coronavirus, saying Beijing should have acted faster to warn the world and dismissing criticism that his labelling it the "Chinese virus" was racist.
+Trump ratcheted up his rhetoric against China over the coronavirus on Wednesday, saying Beijing should have acted faster to warn the world and dismissing criticism that his labelling it the "Chinese virus" was racist.

-Trump's tougher language marked an escalation in a bitter war of words between the world's top two economies that has widened to include the global pandemic and media freedoms.
+Trump's language added to strains between the world's top two economies as their war of words widened to include the global pandemic and media freedoms.

-A European Union document seen by Reuters said Russian media have deployed a "significant disinformation campaign" against the West to worsen the impact of the coronavirus, generate panic and sow distrust.
+A European Union document seen by Reuters said Russian media have deployed a "significant disinformation campaign" against the West to worsen the coronavirus impact, generate panic and sow distrust.

-In contrast, China, which has been the first country to lock down large swathes of its territory, was slowly coming back to life.
-Chinese scientists and health experts involved in the fight against the virus believed the worst was over, downplaying warnings that the disease could become seasonal or that a deadlier "second wave" could hit later in the year.

 Germany, Iran and Spain reported over 12,000 cases each, while 12 other countries confirmed between 1,000-10,000 cases each.
 The virus has reached 172 countries and territories.